-In February 2015, the Dietary Guidelines Advisory Committee (DGAC) released a much-anticipated report outlining the latest scientific evidence for what Americans should be eating to stay healthy.
+In February 2015, the Dietary Guidelines Advisory Committee (DGAC) released a much-anticipated report outlining the latest scientific evidence for what people should be eating to stay healthy.
 The DGAC is an independent body of experts tasked with reviewing the research and making recommendations to the U.S. Department of Agriculture (USDA) and U.S. Department of Health and Human Services (DHHS) as these agencies develop the 2015 Dietary Guidelines for Americans.

 When it came to added sugars, the DGAC found moderate to strong evidence for an association between high added sugar consumption—especially in the form of sugar-sweetened beverages—and tooth decay, obesity, type 2 diabetes, and heart disease.
-The report recommends limiting added sugars to 10 percent of daily calories (about six teaspoons for women and nine teaspoons for men)—far less than the 19.5 teaspoons per day (or 66 pounds per year) that the average American typically consumes.
+The report recommends limiting added sugars to 10 percent of daily calories (about six teaspoons for women and nine teaspoons for men)—far less than the 19.5 teaspoons per day (or 66 pounds per year) that the average person typically consumes.

 The DGAC’s report takes an even stronger position on listing added sugars on the Nutrition Facts label than the FDA’s proposed rule.
-The DGAC recommends not only labeling added sugars on a line separate from total sugars but doing so in both grams and teaspoons (a teaspoon equals 4.2 grams), since teaspoons are easier to understand for most Americans, and listing the percent daily limit.
+The DGAC recommends not only labeling added sugars on a line separate from total sugars but doing so in both grams and teaspoons (a teaspoon equals 4.2 grams), since teaspoons are easier to understand for most people, and listing the percent daily limit.
 For decades, the food industry has influenced federal nutrition and agriculture policies, often to the detriment of public health.
 The strong response from the food industry to the FDA’s proposed rule, and the misinformation about added sugars included in many of the industry’s submitted comments, underscore the uphill battle agencies face in implementing science-informed policies.
 It is critical that the FDA, DHHS, and USDA resist attacks on the science, ignore misinformation from powerful industry interests, and heed the recommendations from leading scientists and nutrition experts.
 Addressing added sugars in the Nutrition Facts label and 2015 Dietary Guidelines for Americans would mean a real victory for public health.